-Most forms of liquid or powder foundations contain ingredients like titanium dioxide that act as a natural sun protectant.
-Even if your makeup doesn’t indicate it has SPF, it is definitely still guarding your skin from the sun’s rays.
-Keep in mind that the #1 cause of premature wrinkles is not from age, genetics or even smoking, it’s from incidental UV exposure that you get at home, at work or riding in the car.
-Of course, wearing a moisturizer with zinc oxide sunscreen like this one every day of the year is essential.
+Most forms of liquid or powder foundations contain ingredients like titanium dioxide that naturally act as protection against UV rays.
+Even if your makeup doesn’t indicate it has SPF, it is definitely still guarding your skin against the sun’s damaging rays.
+Keep in mind that the #1 cause of premature wrinkles is not from age, genetics, or even smoking, it’s from incidental UV exposure that you get at home, at work, or riding in the car.
+If your goal is to prevent unnecessary damage to your skin, wearing some form of makeup daily is a MUST.

-Mistake #3: Not wearing enough sunscreen on your neck.
-If you’re reading this post, more than likely you’re someone who makes a conscious effort to take care of your skin.
-But when it comes to wearing sunscreen on the neck, most people follow a similar routine.
-You apply a moisturizer with SPF to your face, and then whatever is left over on your fingertips you carry down on to your neck, right?
-I’m happy that you’re giving your neck some attention, but I’m here to say it’s not enough.
+If you’re reading this post, more than likely you’re someone who makes a conscious effort to take care of their skin.
+But when it comes to wearing sunscreen on the neck, many people make this mistake: you apply a moisturizer with SPF to your face, and then whatever is leftover on your fingertips get carried down onto the neck, right?
+While I’m happy that you’re giving your neck some attention, I can assure you, it’s definitely not enough!

-Correction: This always comes as a surprise when I explain it to my clients, but the protection you get from sunscreen is less about the SPF number and more about how generously you apply it.
+This always comes as a surprise when I explain it to my clients, but the protection you get from sunscreen is less about how high the SPF number is and more about how generously you apply it.
 If you apply an SPF 50 sparingly, it could very well be giving you the protection factor of an SPF 4.
-For anyone over 40 like me, you know firsthand how the neck loses tone, and gets discoloration and wrinkles.
+For anyone over age 40 like me, you know firsthand how the neck loses tone and gets discoloration and wrinkles.
+(Read this post where I talk about my neck and chest.)
 Your neck is an extension of your face, so treat it with the same respect.

-This is one mistake that literally everyone I come in contact with is making.
-I don’t blame them, because no one has ever taught them the right way to respond to a blemish the moment it appears.
-Immediately dry it out with a spot treatment?
-No, definitely don’t do that.
+This is one mistake that literally everyone I come in contact with who deals with breakouts is making.
+I don’t blame them because no one has ever taught them the right way to respond to a blemish the moment it appears.
+Do you immediately dry it out with a spot treatment the moment it appears?
+Probably so, but I’m here to tell you, don’t do that.

-Correction: When you get a red, painful blemish, ONE of two things will happen: The infection inside the blemish will work its way up to the surface of the skin resulting in a whitehead.
+When you get a red, painful blemish, ONE of two things will happen: The infection inside the blemish will work its way up to the surface of the skin resulting in a white head.
 If your skin could talk, it would say, “There is an infection and I want it out.
 The way I’ll take care of this is to excrete the infection through the skin’s surface.”
 This type of blemish is called a pustule.